Table of contents

-Customer service reps are often responsible for up selling, down selling, and cross-selling.
+Customer service reps are often responsible for up-selling, down-selling, and cross-selling.
 That’s not just because they’re in the right place at the right time, but also because sales is not simply about twisting a customer’s arm to get more money.
-It’s about offering better or additional solutions when there’s a legitimate need and ultimately making customers happier.
+It’s about offering better or additional solutions when there’s a legitimate need and ultimately improving customer experience.
 There’s no better time to suggest an upgrade than when you have someone with an issue and you know that a related product or service could easily help fill the gap.
 Your customers will be happier because they’re getting a better result, and the company benefits because that customer’s lifetime value has grown.
 It’s a win-win situation.
 Often, succeeding at sales is simply about making a helpful suggestion at the right time.

-Being a mind reader doesn’t mean being clairvoyant.
+Being a mind reader doesn’t mean being psychic.
 Instead, CSRs are proactive solution seekers.
 You see, not every customer is going to complain: 25% of customers will never reach out at all, simply because it’s too much hassle.
 Additionally, many customers believe companies won’t care or won’t fix their problems to their satisfaction even if they do complain.
-An experienced agent will be better able to read between the lines.
+An experienced agent will be better able to read between the lines and understand customer needs.
 Maybe they can anticipate that a change will cause more problems than expected or know that errors have unintended consequences.
 Maybe they’ve developed the ability to ask the right questions when a customer is too polite to discuss the full impact of an issue.
 Either way, this skill involves making a leap of intuition and judgment.
 It comes with time and experience, and it’s one that should definitely be honed since it’s a key to delighting your customers — anticipating what they will love before they’ve even asked for it.